onnx/onnx-tensorrt/README.md

 Suppose your TensorRT library is located at `/opt/tensorrt`.
 Build the `onnx2trt` executable and the `libnvonnxparser*` libraries using CMake.
 Note that `onnx-tensorrt` will by default tell the CUDA compiler generate code for the latest SM version.
 If you are using a GPU with a lower SM version you can specify which SMs to build for by using the optional `-DGPU_ARCHS` flag.
 For example, if you are running TensorRT on an older Pascal card such as a GTX 1080, you can specify `-DGPU_ARCHS="61"` to generate CUDA code specifically for your card.

-See https://developer.nvidia.com/cuda-gpus for more information on what compute capability your specific GPU supports.
+See [here](https://developer.nvidia.com/cuda-gpus) for finding what maximum compute capability your specific GPU supports.

     mkdir build
     cd build